kaushikroychowdhury/Youtube-Data-Analysis/README.md

 ### Acknowledgements
 This dataset was collected using the YouTube API.

-# Analysis of Trending Videos from Canada Region
+# Analysis of Trending Videos from "CANADA" Region

 ## Visualization